Sravya-Kamineni/M3_Wiper_Control_System/5_Report/Readme.md

 |LR_05|Button pressed again for two seconds|	Turn Off all LEDs|	Implemented|

 ## Tools Used for Implementation

-## STM32Cube IDE

-STM32Cube software ecosystem.
-STM32CubeIDE is an advanced C/C++ development platform with peripheral configuration, code generation, code compilation, and debug features for STM32 microcontrollers and microprocessors.
-It is based on the Eclipse®/CDT™ framework and GCC toolchain for the development, and GDB for the debugging.
-It allows the integration of the hundreds of existing plugins that complete the features of the Eclipse® IDE.

 ## Preprocessor
 The C preprocessor is a macro processor that is used automatically by the C compiler to transform your program before actual compilation.
 It is called a macro processor because it allows you to define macros, which are brief abbreviations for longer constructs.